-December 20X1, and the [income statement][statement of profit or loss and other comprehensive income], [statement of changes in equity], [cash flow statement][statement of cash flows] and the revenue account for the year then ended, and notes to the financial information, including a summary of significant accounting policies, and the supplementary schedules set out on pages to
+income], [statement of changes in equity], [cash flow statement][statement of cash flows] and the revenue account for the year then ended, and notes to the financial information, including a summary of significant accounting policies, and the supplementary schedules set out on pages to

-In our opinion, the financial information set out on pages to is prepared, in all material respects, in accordance with the provisions of the Hong Kong Insurance Ordinance28 ("the Ordinance") and, on that basis, the long term business [balance sheet][statement of financial position] on page, when read in conjunction with the notes on pages to and the supplementary schedules on pages to, gives a true and fair view of the financial position of the Company's long term business as at 31 December 20X1 in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") and the provisions of the Hong Kong Insurance Companies Ordinance ("the Ordinance").
+In our opinion, the financial information set out on pages to is prepared, in all material respects, in accordance with the provisions of the Hong Kong Insurance Ordinance28 ("the Ordinance") and, on that basis, the long term business [balance sheet][statement of financial position] on page, when read in conjunction with the notes on pages to and the supplementary schedules on pages to, gives a true and fair view of the financial position of the Company's long term business as at 31 December 20X1 in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") and the provisions of the Ordinance.[#]

-We conducted our audit in accordance with Hong Kong Standards on Auditing ("HKSAs") and with reference to Practice Note 810.2 (Revised), The Duties of the Auditor of an Insurer authorized under the Insurance Companies-Ordinance issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").
+We conducted our audit in accordance with Hong Kong Standards on Auditing ("HKSAs") and with reference to Practice Note 810.2 (Revised), The Duties of the Auditor of an Insurer authorized under the Insurance Ordinance issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Information section of our report.
 We are independent of the Company in accordance with the HKICPA's Code of Ethics for Professional Accountants ("the Code"), and we have fulfilled our other ethical responsibilities in accordance with the Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.